Lockheed Constellation Survivors

 • By 1979 converted to a library at Avenida Uruguay in Santa Cruz

-• Painted in Pepsi colors scheme but this had been removed by 2000, when the aircraft was natural aluminum with a white top
+• Painted in Pepsi colors scheme but this had been removed by 2000, when the aircraft was natural aluminum with a teal accent stripe and white top

 • Aircraft purchased by AeroSur in late 2002/early 2003 and painted in their color scheme